link1905/system-design-101/content/docs/web-service/service-cluster.md

 (typically using [WebSocket](Communication-Protocols.md#websocket)) for real-time messaging.
-Consider a cluster of two instances, if `Client A` connects to `Instance 1` and `Client B` connects to `Instance 2`, they **cannot** chat with each other because their connections are handled by different instances.
+Consider a cluster of two instances, if `Client A` connects to `Instance 1` and `Client B` connects to `Instance 2`, they **cannot** chat with each other because different instances handle their connections.

 ```d2
 direction: right